ShodaPratheepKumarReddy/stepin255967/1_Requirements/README.md

 * Any user can use this project for performing calculations quickly.

 ## What
-#### For performing the below operations:
+#### For performing the below operations
 * Arthimetic Operations
 * Trignometric Operations
-* Other Operations like calculating power,square root,factorial.
+* Other Operations like calculating power, square root and factorial.

 ## When
 * User can use at any time for performing calculations.